Ikaw Lamang: 1960s

-In the era of the sugar industry boom in the small town of Salvacion, two children from opposite sides of society will meet: the young Samuel Severino (Zaijian Jaranilla) and Isabelle Miravelez (Alyanna Angeles).
-Samuel is the son of sugarcane plantation worker Elena, while Isabelle is the daughter of wealthy couple Gonzalo (John Estrada) and Rebecca Miravelez (Angel Aquino).
-Through Isabelle, Samuel meets Franco Hidalgo (Louise Abuel), the son of wealthy landowners Miranda and Eduardo.
+In the era of the sugar industry boom in the small town of Salvacion, two children from opposite sides of society will meet: the young Samuel Severino (Zaijian Jaranilla) and Isabel Miravelez (Alyanna Angeles).
+Samuel is the son of sugarcane plantation worker Elena, while Isabel is the daughter of wealthy couple Gonzalo (John Estrada) and Rebecca Miravelez (Angel Aquino).
+Through Isabel, Samuel meets Franco Hidalgo (Louise Abuel), the son of wealthy landowners Miranda and Eduardo.
 A natural-born farmer, Samuel teaches Franco how to plant sugar cane and in return, Franco teaches Samuel how to read.

 One night, a wild fire strikes the sugar cane field.
-Amidst the tragedy, Samuel is able to save Isabelle.
-However, with the influence of his grandfather Maximo, Franco claims he was the one who saved Isabelle.
+Amidst the tragedy, Samuel is able to save Isabel.
+However, with the influence of his grandfather Maximo, Franco claims he was the one who saved Isabel.
 Relentless in their pursuit to know the truth as to who was behind the fire, Gonzalo and his right-hand man Pacquito (Ronnie Lazaro) was able to pinpoint a farmer as the culprit.
-To prove that the farmer was innocent, Samuel reveals that he was there when the fire happened and told everyone that he was the one who saved Isabelle.
+To prove that the farmer was innocent, Samuel reveals that he was there when the fire happened and told everyone that he was the one who saved Isabel.
 This ignites a rivalry between Samuel and Franco.